design-token-kit/design-token-kit.github.io/src/content/docs/cli/convert.md

   --out ./tokens.yaml
 ```

 Without `--out`, regular text output is written to stdout.
+Multi-theme SCSS is the exception: it writes a tar archive to stdout.

 ## Convert token documents